qvivp/boring2/README.md

 ## Non-goals

-This package is focused solely on implementing the TLS extensions spec.
-It supports the original [boring](https://github.com/cloudflare/boring) , including:
+This package only implements the TLS extensions spec and supports the original [boring](https://github.com/cloudflare/boring) with the following features:

-* Safari required TLS extensions
+* Safari and Firefox required TLS extensions
-* Firefox required TLS extensions
+* `kDHE` and `ffdhe2048`/`ffdhe3072` implementations
-* `kDHE` & `ffdhe2048`/`ffdhe3072` implementations
+* Removal of `RPK` support

 ## Contribution